HarryPaniccc/DnD/Vanguard Arc 7 - Unnamed.md

 ---
 The consequences of unclosed storylines coalesce as [[Eranulaid]] goes up in flames.
 War is brewing in every corner.
 The dark corners of the world are responding to the coming of a messiah that has long been foretold.

+- Sirkon needs what's in the city of the glass moon
+-

 ### Desired Plot Points Brainstorming

 - The Red Wizard woman who has the vampire spawn has some kind of goal
 - The [[Nightshade Peaks]] and a fortress there go to war with [[Desseran]] and [[Sirkonos]], [[Sion of Orcus]] in rulership
 - [[General Isaac]] goes mad after assassinations take his wife and child
 - [[Alfred Gundrei]] is elected king of [[Ruina]]
+- Caede dreams of the strength of [[Orcus]] growing in the [[Nightshade Peaks]]
+- Fight with an [[Eldar]] in the underdark with a crazy powerful ring or something.
+Proper Syndra from LOL sorceress type shit

 >[!Important]
 >- Escalation needs to occur throughout each section.